ClappFormOrg/ClappFormOrg.github.io/README.md

 ## [**Order**](#pipeline)

 The order stage allows you to order all passed items on multiple fields.
 The fields object stores two arrays that contain the sorting methods.
+The order stage is limited to 30 keys.
 Each array contains a list of keys that the query will sort on.
 For example, if the query only needs to sort ascending by ID, then the stage will look like this:

 ```json
 {